SacDeNoeuds/extended-guide/guides/index.md

 ### Databases

-A DB can be narrowed down to 2 operations: read and write.<br>
-Every DB solution allows to write.<br>
+A DB can be narrowed down to 2 operations: read and write.
+Every DB allows to read & write.<br>
-Their differentiator is on how data can be accessed (read): indexation.
+To me their main differentiator is on how data can be accessed (read): indexation.

-Then you have boring technology like SQL or key-value stores like Redis.
+You have boring technology like SQL or key-value stores like Redis.
 Tested by time, large communities and good support.

 And you have more esoteric technologies like MongoDB/DynamoDB or ElasticSearch/Algolia in their times.
-Requires to learn new paradigms, potentially professional support only.
+Requires to learn new paradigms, potentially only with professional support.<br>
 NB: I like learning new stuff, but you know what I like better?
 Learning stuff I can re-use.

-Some data will be essential to your project, choose wisely.
+Data is essential to any project, choose wisely.

 ### Hosting